bidzyyys/chasm/README.md

    There is a possibility when both sides can unlock that funds - time is over and exchange was confirmed.
 The current owner has to remember to transfer its money another one on time, if not, the previous one can spend it.
 It eliminates amount of money which is unused.

-##### We as authors inform each user about that possibility and are not responsible for those deceits.
+_NOTE: We as authors inform each user about that possibility and are not responsible for those deceits._

 As an __input__ one provides hash of the block with previous transaction, position of the transaction in a block and its signing key.